Ext-analogues of Branching laws: Preliminaries

 is an exact sequence of smooth $G$-modules, then if any two of the $\EP_G[\pi_1,\pi'], \EP_G[\pi,\pi'],$ $\EP_G[\pi_2,\pi'], $ make sense, then so does the third (finite dimensionality of the Ext groups, and zero beyond a stage), and

-There are similar statements if $\pi'$ sits in a short exact sequence of smooth $G$-modules.
 This remark will be used to break up representations $\pi$ or $\pi'$ in terms of simpler objects for which $\EP$ can be proved to make sense by reducing to smaller groups via some form of Frobenius recoprocity.

-For reductive $p$-adic groups $G$ considered in this paper, it is known that $\Ext^i_G[\pi,\pi']$ is zero for any two smooth representations $\pi$ and $\pi'$ of $G$ when $i$ is greater than the $F$-split rank of $G$, and that these are finite dimensional complex vector spaces when $\pi$ and $\pi'$ are finite length representations of $G$.
-These and some other facts are summarized in the following two propositions ---many of the assertions being highly nontrivial--- about the Euler-Poincare pairing between two admissible representations of $G$.